vithorluc/payever-assignment/README.md

 - **GET /api/user/{userId}**

-  This endpoint retrieves data from an external API and returns a user in JSON representation with dummy information.
+  This endpoint retrieves data from an external API in my case was MONGODB ATHLAS API and returns a user in JSON representation with dummy information.

 - **GET /api/user/{userId}/avatar**